Meg Ryan

 Tom Hanks and Meg Ryan in Ithaca

-The reasons for her retreat from the spotlight sparked much debate.
-Some believed that her career took a hit due to the scandal surrounding her affair with Dennis Quaid.
-Others countered: an affair is hardly surprising in Hollywood; the real issue was an unsuccessful plastic surgery that disfigured Meg’s face.
+Her reasons for stepping away from Hollywood sparked endless speculation.
+Some thought her career suffered because of the scandal around her affair with Dennis Quaid.
+Others argued that affairs are nothing new in Hollywood – the real problem was botched plastic surgery that changed Meg's appearance.
 A third group believed that Ryan had simply grown tired of the film industry and wanted to live a normal life, away from the limelight and paparazzi cameras.

 Meg Ryan then and now